GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-control-roles/index.md

 to style the `<div>` and `<button>` elements so they convey the same visual affordances, but the two experiences are very different when using the screen reader.
-A `<div>` is just a generic grouping element, sp the screen reader only announces the `div`'s text content.
+A `<div>` is just a generic grouping element, so the screen reader only announces the text content of the `<div>`.
 The `<button>` is announced as a "button", a much stronger signal to the user that this is something with which they can interact.
 See also [Semantics and screen readers](/semantics-and-screen-readers).